CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 weight: 1006
 toc: 4
 ---
-Use the Flow Analysis tool to sample data from TCP and UDP flows in your environment and to review latency and buffer utilization statistics across network paths.
+Use the flow analysis tool to sample data from TCP and UDP flows in your environment and to review latency and buffer utilization statistics across network paths.

 <!-- vale off -->
 {{<notice info>}}